Primary Residential Treatment

 - Hazel’s House: named in honor of our founder’s wife, Hazel’s House is a women’s short stay half-way house for 6 residents for 6-8 weeks.

-- Zander’s 2: Named in honor of our founder, Zander’s 2 is a recovery residence for men who have completed 90 days of treatment, who are stable and motivated, and who have been assessed as able to live more independently.
+- * Zander’s II and Hazel’s II are recovery residences for individuals who have completed 90 days of treatment, who are stable and motivated, and who have been assessed as able to live more independently.
 The average length of stay is 3-6 months but can be increased on an individualized basis as beds are available.
-Zander’s 2 guests are monitored three times a day by staff, are required to attend Early Recovery Group and individual counseling with our outpatient services at least once every two weeks, and must be able to provide their own transportation.
+Guests are monitored three times a day by staff, are required to attend Early Recovery Group and individual counseling with our outpatient services at least once every two weeks, and must be able to provide their own transportation.
 Guests are also encouraged to find part-time employment and be actively involved in the local recovery community.